Skip to main content

 3. Find a relatively dry spot inside the shower.
 Situate the dish right there.
 Make sure that it’s still in the shower with you.

-5. If you prefer to not use a dish, sprinkle a bit of Epsom salt all over the floor of the shower.
+5. If you don’t prefer using a dish, sprinkle Epsom salt all over the shower floor.
 Be careful not to slip.

 Epsom Salt Scrub